le0nidas/gilded-rose-kata-in-kotlin/README.md

 ##Getting Started

 The master branch has an untested GildedRose class waiting to be refactored and updated with the new requirements!
-The impl-* branches will have my implementations for every time i practise the kata.
+The *practise_kata_n* branches will have my implementations for every time i practise the kata.

 ## License